 Depending on the business you're in and the goals you have for your company, the features that you need will vary.
 Try making a list of the most important elements that your template absolutely must have, and use that as a baseline when choosing the theme for your scrolling template.

-With so many options out there when it comes to fully responsive vertical and horizontal scroll website templates, it can feel overwhelming to narrow them down and find the best template for your business site. that's why we're taking a closer look at some of the very best multi-purpose one page scroll website templates.
+With so many options out there when it comes to fully responsive vertical and horizontal scroll website templates, it can feel overwhelming to narrow them down and find the best scroll website template for your business site.

 Best Vertical Scroll Template

 Whether you're making a simple one-page website or showing off an extensive portfolio, here are some of our favorite vertically scrolling templates.